Operator Splitting Performance Estimation: Tight contraction factors and optimal parameter selection: Operator splitting performance estimation problems

 Therefore, the OSPEP, by definition, computes the square of the best contraction factor of $T$ given the assumptions on $A$, $B$, and $C$, encoded as the classes $\Q_1$, $\Q_2$, and $\Q_3$.
 In fact, we say a contraction factor (established through a proof) is \emph{tight} if it is equal to the square root of the optimal value of \eqref{eq:ospep_main}.
 A contraction factor that is not tight can be improved with a better proof without any further assumptions.

-At first sight, \eqref{eq:ospep_main} seems difficult to solve, as it is posed as a infinite-dimensional non-convex optimization problem.
+At first sight, \eqref{eq:ospep_main} seems difficult to solve, as it is posed as an infinite-dimensional non-convex optimization problem.
 In this section, we present a reformulation of \eqref{eq:ospep_main} into a (finite-dimensional convex) SDP.
-This reformulation is exact; it performs no relaxations or approximations.
-In particular, the optimal value of the (finite-dimensional and convex) SDP provably coincides with that of \eqref{eq:ospep_main}.
+This reformulation is exact; it performs no relaxations or approximations, and the optimal value of the SDP coincides with that of \eqref{eq:ospep_main}.